-The Online Citizen Police Reporting System makes it easy to report most non-violent crimes that occurred in unincorporated Clark County and the town of Yacolt.
+The Online Crime Report System makes it easy to report most non-violent crimes that occurred in unincorporated Clark County and the town of Yacolt.

 Can I file a report online?